Kudrixon/database_arch/README.md

 # Database Arch

-This repository contains a simple web application for designing virtual infrastructure and storing relationships in Neo4j.
+This repository contains a simple web application for designing virtual infrastructure.
+Data is stored in a local SQLite database.

 ## Running

-Use docker-compose to start the backend, frontend and Neo4j database:
+Use docker-compose to start the backend and frontend:

 ```bash
 docker-compose up --build